 We seek to develop young people who are equipped to live happy and fulfilling lives in a rapidly changing world.
 We work to ensure that students are adaptable and fully prepared for the next stage in their education, ready to make positive contributions as responsible citizens within our society.

 Our curriculum is varied and balanced, remaining as broad as possible for as long as possible.
 We offer an appropriate balance of academic and vocational subjects.
 Our curriculum is designed to meet the interests, needs and aspirations of all, including disadvantaged students and students with special educational needs, and is constructed to reflect the school’s local context.
-We are an outward-looking school and collaborate with local partners (eg Peak 11 schools) to provide an engaging and relevant curriculum for all.
+We are an outward-looking school and collaborate with local partners to provide an engaging and relevant curriculum for all.

 We retain a strong commitment to our creative subjects.
 Drama, art and music lessons provide students with a range of experiences that extend their knowledge, develop understanding and build self–esteem.
 We are locally renowned for the quality of our musicals, dramatic productions and concerts.

 Many of our students stay on at Lady Manners School in the Sixth Form and choose from a wide programme of ‘A’ level and vocational courses.
-Our post-16 retention rates are high.
+Our post-16 retention rates are strong.
 Our students consistently complete their programmes of study, make good progress and achieve excellent outcomes.
 Wider curriculum opportunities are extensively available, supported by access to high quality careers advice and work experience placements, aligned with the Gatsby benchmarks.

 British values are promoted across our school, including democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
 We provide a dedicated programme of specialised events and opportunities across all year groups.
 Across the whole school, our tutor periods and assemblies provide time for independent reading and discussion of topical issues.